lillianhong/lillianhong.github.io/_projects/projects.md

 ## Blink³

-- Virtual reality puzzle platformer
-- Uses the Oculus Rift and 4 additional CPU fans for added wind effect when moving in game
+Blink³ is a virtual reality puzzle platformer game created by 5 high school students in 24 hours at a local hackathon, hackBCA II.
+It uses the Oculus Rift headset display for a full 360 degree environment, as well as a hat with 4 CPU fans attached for an added wind effect when moving in game.

-- Programs used: Unity, Arduino, Autodesk Maya, Adobe Photoshop
+In the 24 hours that we had, we used the programs Unity, Arduino, Autodesk Maya, and Adobe Photoshop to design, code, and 3D model the game.
-- Created on a team of 5 high school students in 24 hours at a local hackathon, hackBCA II

 <li> <a href="http://devpost.com/software/blink-avoka">DevPost</a> </li>